Updated 25/05/2026

 Which Citro-Soda products are affected by the recall?

-The recall specifically affects Citro-Soda Regular products from certain batches manufactured at the Adcock Ingram Clayville facility.
-Consumers should check batch numbers and await further guidance from SAHPRA.
+The recall specifically affects Citro-Soda Regular products from certain batches manufactured at the Adcock Ingram Clayville facility, according to SAHPRA.

 What type of contamination risk has been identified?